 There is one place in Brussels where you can rediscover the life, works, and the world of Desiderius Erasmus, Dutch philosopher and theologian, and one of the most influential thinkers of the Renaissance.

 The Erasmus House or Maison d’Erasme in Anderlecht transports you to another period in time.
-The moment you enter its rustic gate and walk into its cobblestoned courtyard, it’s as if you flew hundreds of years back into Renaissance Europe.
-The place is far removed from the bustling modern life surrounding it.
+The moment you enter its rustic gates and walk into its cobblestoned courtyard, you’ll get a thick sense of Europe hundreds of years back, and the bustling modern life outside will feel like many worlds away.

 Erasmus, the Prince of the Humanists